 - Safe House: Our shelter, located in a quiet residential neighborhood, provides a safe haven from violence and a place to heal from domestic violence.
 Women and children who stay at the house have a welcoming place to plan for the future.
 Our staff members help clients create plans to find housing and employment.
 They also receive guidance in developing positive child/parent interaction.
 All of our services are tailored to the specific needs of each safe house resident.

 - Domestic Violence Support Groups: These groups, offered in each county, provide women with the opportunity to share their experiences and learn strategies by talking with others with similar backgrounds.
 A certified counselor leads the supports groups.
 Childcare is provided, and the group is free of charge.
 It is open to anyone who has experienced domestic violence.
+Please see our current support groups here.

 - Community Awareness and Education: Through speaking engagements, teaching opportunities, distributing literature, fundraising events, and collaboration with other community organizations, we seek to increase knowledge and understanding of the causes and effects of domestic violence.
 We also hope to increase awareness of the availability of our services.